manan9299/GrubHub-Clone/README.md

 > Individual Project for Gradaute Software Engineering course Enterprise Distributed Systems.

-- This project is a clone of Food Delivery app GRUBHUB.
-- Users can order their food online as well as Restaurant Owners can manage their menus and pricing.
-- Built using React and Node.
-- Used MongoDB for storing user and restaurant data.
-- Redis for caching frequently accessed restaurant menus.
-- Apache Kafka as Message Queues.

 ## Goal

 * The goal is to build a distributed enterprise web application which allows the user to order their food online.